Para más información en cómo este cambio impactará su factura, llame al 1-800-660-6789 •

 Parties to the proceeding are currently reviewing PG&E’s application, including the Public Advocates Office, which is an independent consumer advocate within the CPUC that represents customers to obtain the lowest possible rate for service consistent with reliable and safe service levels.
-For more information, please call 1-415-703-1584, email [email protected], or visit PublicAdvocates.cpuc.ca.gov.
+For more information about the Public Advocates Office, please call 1-415-703-1584, email [email protected], or visit PublicAdvocates.cpuc.ca.gov.

 Where can I get more information?

 P.O.
 Box 7442

 - Please visit cpuc.ca.gov/A2004023Comment to submit a comment about this proceeding on the CPUC Docket Card.
 Here you can view documents and other public comments related to this proceeding.

 - Your participation by providing your thoughts on PG&E’s request can help the CPUC make an informed decision.

 - If you have questions about CPUC processes, you may contact the CPUC’s Public Advisor’s Office.